Paul Krugman: Macroeconomics and fiscal policy

+The Return of Depression Economics and Analysis of Financial Crises

+Krugman's 2008 book The Return of Depression Economics and the Crisis of 2008 argues that the 2008 financial crisis occurred because policymakers had forgotten Depression-era lessons about economic behavior during severe downturns.
+The book examines several preceding crises—Japan's "lost decade" of the 1990s, the 1997-98 Asian financial crisis, and the 1994 Mexican peso crisis—to demonstrate common patterns of sudden demand collapse and liquidity traps where traditional monetary policy becomes ineffective.
+Krugman emphasizes that once interest rates approach zero, central banks lose their primary tool for stimulating economic activity, as businesses and households refuse to borrow despite low rates due to uncertainty about the future.

+The book's central policy recommendation calls for aggressive fiscal intervention during financial crises, including stimulus spending to replace missing private demand, bank recapitalization, and strict financial regulation.
+Krugman criticizes the pre-2008 economic consensus that viewed Keynesian problems like inadequate demand as historical relics that modern policy had eliminated.
+His framework proved influential during the COVID-19 pandemic, when governments worldwide implemented large-scale fiscal interventions based partly on his analysis of how economies behave during severe crises and liquidity traps.

 Nobel Memorial Prize in Economic Sciences

 Krugman was awarded the Nobel Memorial Prize in Economic Sciences (informally the Nobel Prize in Economics), the sole recipient for 2008.
 This prize includes an award of about $1.4 million and was given to Krugman for his work associated with New Trade Theory and the New Economic Geography.
 In the words of the prize committee, "By having integrated economies of scale into explicit general equilibrium models, Paul Krugman has deepened our understanding of the determinants of trade and the location of economic activity."

 Awards

 Paul Krugman accepts EPI Distinguished Economist Award (2011).